WangCHEN9/gem/README.md

 heroku login
 ```

-2. we will add a new remote to our git repo
+2. we will add a new remote to our git repo (only need run once)

 ```
 heroku git:remote -a g-e-m